 Recently David Holmgren went up to the ACT and southeastern NSW to speak at several events.
 He had a good time everywhere he visited and with everyone he met on the road.
 Some of the new people he met on this recent northern sojourn were involved with what they call “non-nativist landcare” around the town of Braidwood.

 The following piece was originally published on the Flood Creek Non-Nativist Landcare website.
-With kind permission from the report’s author, Ben Gleeson, we have reprinted the article here in full (with the pictures).
+With kind permission from the report’s author, Ben Gleeson, we have reprinted the article here in full.